 Despite its unpleasant name, this short-lived perennial has attractive green foliage and acid-green flowers edged with purple.

-Along with other hellebores, they are much beloved by bees for their early nectar and are essential in a wildlife garden.
+Along with other hellebores, they are beloved by bees for their early nectar and are essential in a wildlife garden.
 They will self-seed and are named for their pungent foliage.

 Holly-leaved hellebore (H. argutifolius syn. lividus subsp. corsicus)